COVID-19 rapid antigen test: Use in diagnosis

 COVID-19 rapid antigen tests (RATs) have been widely used for diagnosis of COVID-19.
 The World Health Organization (WHO) COVID-19 Case Definition states that a person with a positive RAT (also known as an antigen rapid diagnostic test or Antigen-RDT) can be considered a "confirmed case of SARS-CoV-2 infection" in two ways.
 First, the person with a positive Antigen-RDT could meet a "probable case definition" such as having recent loss of smell or taste without any known cause, or could meet certain "suspect criteria" such as having a severe acute respiratory illness.
 Second, the person with a positive Antigen-RDT could be asymptomatic but a "contact of a probable or confirmed case."
 Nevertheless, individual countries may have different case definitions of COVID-19; for example, in New Zealand a positive PCR test (not just a RAT) is necessary for a person to be considered a "confirmed case."

 Use in screening

-Between mid-2020 and early 2021, studies using mathematical models estimated the benefit of frequent RATs in screening populations for COVID-19.
+Between 2020 and 2021, studies using mathematical models estimated the benefit of frequent RATs in screening populations for COVID-19.
 Paltiel et al studied a hypothetical college campus with 5000 students.
 Screening all students every two days with a "low-sensitivity, high-specificity test" (such as a RAT) would be able to control an outbreak of COVID-19.
 Mina et al theorized that higher-frequency screening using lower-sensitivity RATs may be more useful than lower-frequency screening using higher-sensitivity PCR tests because the former would "capture most infections while they are still infectious."
 The quick results of RATs would serve to limit asymptomatic spread.
 Larremore et al simulated various COVID-19 population screening strategies.
 The researchers found that "effective screening depends largely on frequency of testing and speed of reporting and is only marginally improved by high test sensitivity."